 The Title IX Coordinator will make efforts, as appropriate and with written authorization from the reporting party, to achieve an informal resolution to the complaint.
 If an informal resolution is not achievable, the Title IX Coordinator, within 30 days, will inform the reporting party either in person, or in writing whether or not an investigation is warranted.

 The investigation will include the following steps:

-• Contact with the Complainant – The Title IX Coordinator will meet or speak with the complainant to gather the facts relating to the complaint and give the Complainant the opportunity to provide a statement.
+- Contact with the Reporting Party – The Title IX Coordinator, or designee will meet or speak with the reporting party to gather the facts relating to the complaint and give the reporting party the opportunity to provide a statement.

-• Notice Regarding Retaliation – All parties to a complaint (complainant, respondent, witnesses, and appropriate administrators or supervisors) will be informed during first contact with the investigator that retaliation by an individual or his/her associates against any person who files a complaint or any person who participates in the investigation of a complaint is prohibited.
+- Notice Regarding Retaliation – All parties to a complaint (reporting party, responding party, witnesses, and appropriate administrators or supervisors) will be informed during first contact with the investigator that retaliation by an individual or his/her associates against any person who files a complaint or any person who participates in the investigation of a complaint is prohibited.

-• Representation – In any meeting with the Title IX Coordinator, the parties to the complaint (complainant and the respondent) may bring a representative to the meeting.
+- Representation – In any meeting with the Title IX Coordinator or designee, the parties to the complaint (reporting party and responding party) may bring a representative to the meeting.

 STEP 4: INVESTIGATIVE FINDINGS

-The Title IX Coordinator provides a written investigation summary and ndings to complainant, respondent, and appropriate administrator within 60 working days after complaint is filed.
+The Title IX Coordinator or designee provides a written investigation summary and findings to reporting party, responding party, and appropriate administrator within 60 working days after complaint is filed.
 The appropriate College official will use these investigative findings to determine what action, if any, should be taken according to College policy.

 All of us have been bystanders: we heard or seen something and we may or may not have acted.
 In most situations there are three participants: victim, perpetrator, and bystander.
 The bystander has the power to change the situation when they Step Up.
 Don’t underestimate the positive impact that you can have on a situation either by acting to prevent or intervene when there is a risk of violence.